ZilantRobotics/cyphal_communicator/README.md

 # Cyphal communicator

 Cyphal communicator is a ROS package that connects the Cyphal HITL autopilot interface and a simulator interface (based on ROS, ArduPilot JSON, etc).

+**Purpose**

-It is primailry intended for ArduPilot/PX4 Cyphal HITL simulation, but it can be used for other purposes as well.
+The Cyphal communicator is primailry intended for ArduPilot/PX4 Cyphal HITL simulation, but it can be used for other purposes as well.

+**Minimal technical requirements**

+- Communicator node: ROS-noetic, ubuntu 20.04
+- Autopilot hardware: CUAV V5+
+- CAN-sniffer: handle at least 2500 CAN frames/sec

 ## Content